kos00pas/Drone_Audio_Detection/README.md

 ## Convert model to Raspberry Pi
 #### Folder:  `Convert_to_tflite`
 - add to folder the `.keras` models you want to convert and run the  `convert.py` to take the `.tflite`

+## Last step
+- from folder `Convert_to_tflite ` take the .tflite model you want to run on RaspberryPi and copy it to the repository doa_raspb: `https://github.com/kos00pas/doa_raspb.git`